Opulinks-Tech/OPL1000A1-SDK/SDK/APS_PATCH/examples/peripherals/uart/readme.md

 # Function
 This example introduces how to set OPL1000 IO peripheral to UART port.
-In thie demo two UART ports are defined.
-One is UART0 which works at simple mode (2 signals).
-The other one is UART1 works at flow control mode (4 signals).
+In the demo only one UART port is defined.
+UART0 works at simple mode (2 signals, IO10, IO11 pins).

 In order to run this demo external UART device connection is required.